ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A CA can detect such a bounded default vhost by initiating TLS connections to the host with random SNI values within the namespace used for the TLS-based challenge (the "acme.invalid" namespace for "tls-sni-02").
-If it receives the same certificate on two different connections, then it is very likely that athe server is in a default virtual host configuration.
+If it receives the same certificate on two different connections, then it is very likely that the server is in a default virtual host configuration.
 Conversely, if the TLS server returns an unrecognized_name alert, then this is an indication that the server is not in a default virtual host configuration.